dalebotha/toaki_arboretum_v1/README.md

 I do plan on upgrading it in the following ways:
 * Have a single search field (instead of 2)
 * Add better responsiveness
-* Add some aesthetic sugar to make it more pleaasing to the eye
+* Add some aesthetic sugar to make it more pleasing to the eye
 * Add some UX features

 ## Some screenshots